AIS-Bonn/lidar_mars_registration/README.md

 $ rosrun lidar_mars_registration lidar_mars_registration_node
 ```
 ### Build with EasyPBR:
-To build with better visualization, you must have first installed [EasyPBR] ( https://github.com/JanQuenzel/easy_pbr ).<br>
+To build with better visualization, you must have first installed [EasyPBR](https://github.com/JanQuenzel/easy_pbr).<br>
 Afterwards this example can be build with
 ```sh
 $ make